The Necessary Stage: Theatre For Youth and Community

 In January 2014, TFS was featured at the M1 Singapore Fringe Festival 2014: Art & the People, in Singapore's first seniors forum theatre production entitled Take Me or Leave Me!.
 One of the two plays in the production, Void Deck, is to be restaged as part of Passion Arts Festival 2014.

-The Necessary Stage has also worked with various non-governmental organisations, statutory boards and government ministries to present works dealing with specific issues to the public.
+TNS has also worked with various non-governmental organisations, statutory boards and government ministries to present works dealing with specific issues to the public.
 Alzheimer's Diseases Association had commissioned the Company to create a full-length performance dealing with Alzheimer's diseases, Don't Forget to Remember Me, which was presented at Jubilee Hall over 4 performances.

 Health Promotion Board has previously commissioned the Company to create and present Play Safe (a forum theatre piece on safe sex) as well as a scaled down version of Don't Forget to Remember Me in various community spaces.

-The Necessary Stage was commissioned by the Ministry of Community Development, Youth and Sports to present a skit on child abuse entitled Sweet Dreams, targeted at primary school students.
+TNS was commissioned by the Ministry of Community Development, Youth and Sports to present a skit on child abuse entitled Sweet Dreams, targeted at primary school students.

-The Necessary Stage has also worked with Centre for Biomedical Ethics on a play entitled Future Perfect, dealing with ethical issues in biomedical research, targeted at secondary school students.
+TNS has also worked with Centre for Biomedical Ethics on a play entitled Future Perfect, dealing with ethical issues in biomedical research, targeted at secondary school students.
 This skit is also restaged in 2013 (February/March and July/August 2013).

 The company was also commissioned by Hospice Care Association to create a production entitled Don't Know, Don't Care, promoting caregiving amongst the young.
 This production toured schools in July 2012, and was restaged in May and July 2013, with a film adaptation that was recently completed.
 It will be restaged once again in July 2014.

-Most recently, The Necessary Stage worked on a commission by Singapore Maritime Foundation entitled The Project, focusing on career opportunities in the maritime industries.
+Most recently, TNS worked on a commission by Singapore Maritime Foundation entitled The Project, focusing on career opportunities in the maritime industries.
 "The Project" toured to schools in the first half of 2013 and 2014.